microsoft/typespec/packages/website/src/docs/extending-cadl/emitters-basics.md

 Instead, use the compiler [`host` interface](#todo) to access the file system.
 The API is equivalent to the node API but works in a wider range of scenarios.

-In order to know where to emit files, the compiler has options with an `outputPath` property.
-This is set to the current working directory's `cadl-output` directory by default, but can be overridden by the user.
+In order to know where to emit files, the emitter context has a `emitterOutputDir` property that is automatically resolved using the `emitter-output-dir` built-in emitter options.
+This is set to `{cwd}/cadl-output/{emitter-name}` by default, but can be overridden by the user.
+Do not use the `compilerOptions.outputDir`